Community Research Document

 | Salt Lake City, UT | ~215 miles south | Yes — multiple venues |

-| Twin Falls, ID (current) | — | ❌ None — zero public multi-court venue |
+| Twin Falls, ID (current) | — | ❌ None — no public, all-ages court venue |

 Comparable Facility Economic Impact